 - Not into dairy?
 I’ve baked similar treats using coconut milk powder to test its potential as a substitution option.
 You can also check out our full collection of roll and cut dog treat recipes and hopefully find something that’s better suited to your pet and preferences.

 - Not into wheatgrass?
 Prefer a different colour?
-See our post on using natural ingredients as food colourings in homemade dog treats for different tinting ideas.
+See our post on using natural food colourings in homemade dog treats for more ideas.

 - As noted above, this dough is also a good base recipe for adding other doggone delicious ingredients like finely chopped cooked meat, shredded cheese, or dog-friendly herbs if you’d like to boost the flavour and scent.
 Note that these may affect the appearance and/or cutting characteristics, especially if chunky.